adamaarbouba/WorkSphere_Application/README.md

 ## Interaction and Navigation

 ### Navigation

-- Page Employees has a database with all the employees with all their details in a card layout
-- Page Overview has a top view with all the selected employees in their zone without the ability to change the zones or add any more employees; simply put a "Map of the current floor"
 - Page WorkSphear is the main page on which you can change the employees' details and their zones preferences

 ### UI Intractive